 France has always sent technical assistants to the TAD.
 They stopped in the 2000s but it resumed later ….
 From time to time, France sends consulting missions to the TAD, the Budget Department, the Customs Department, etc. to see how the systems work. … we have French advisers … even when the reforms come from the donors [i.e. WB and IMF]… [it is the] French who are at the front as what to do.

-Allegedly, France’s supply of Coopérants or technical assistants, complemented by other official and, more importantly, ‘unofficial’ officials (Benquet, 2010; Lassou and Hopper, 2016) help maintain France’s economic and political control of the periphery, though much secrecy surrounds these missions (Foutoyet, 2009; Médard, 2005; Verschave, 1998, 2000, 2004).
+Allegedly, France’s coopérants or technical assistants, complemented by other official and, more importantly, ‘unofficial’ officials (Benquet, 2010; Lassou and Hopper, 2016) help maintain France’s economic and political control of the periphery, though much secrecy surrounds these missions (Foutoyet, 2009; Médard, 2005; Verschave, 1998, 2000, 2004).
 A former TAD Head confirmed this: In my time [at the TAD] we had two technical assistants. … We had no oversight right over them...
 They requested documents from us; provided advice. ...
 We didn't know anything about the objective of their mission.
 Similarly, a WB official remarked: ‘all these years there is no visibility about what the French cooperation agency has been doing’.
-He attributed Benin’s recurrent weak governance, transparency and accountability, and defective accounting partly to this, which resonates with Verschave’s (1998) claim that poor government accounting aids French neo-colonialism
+He attributed Benin’s recurrent weak governance, transparency and accountability, and defective accounting partly to this, which resonates with Verschave’s (1998) claim that poor government accounting aids French neo-colonialism:

 Weaknesses and loopholes in the public accounting systems of the [African] States (are a) … ‘key condition’ [to ensure that] substantially all the Franco-African financial gifts do not leave any track (p.124). … [These ‘gifts’] are the cash return [that] irrigates all the political parties of the [French] government (ibid: 61).

 However, secrecy surrounding French advisors was not total.
-For example, interviewees recounted how, in 2015, French representatives resisted the WB’s and other donors’ recommendation to import another French government accounting system again.
-A key donor official recounted how the system:
+For example, interviewees recounted how, in 2015, French representatives resisted the WB’s and other donors’ recommendation to import another French government accounting system.
+A key donor official recounted how it:

 .. is something from France put in Cote d’Ivoire and across West Africa. …they want to change the budgeting and accounting system [again]. … They want to demonstrate that the systems in place are not operational and need to be changed to get procurement contracts… and related technical assistance contracts: France has always functioned like that.

-IFIs had appeared powerless when Benin’s leaders succumbed to French pressure to replace the earlier locally developed government accounting system.
-The UEMOA directives recommending this, with French influence, gained WB approval.
+IFIs appeared powerless when Benin’s leaders succumbed to French pressure to replace the earlier locally developed government accounting system.
+UEMOA directives recommending this, with French influence, gained WB approval.
 A civil servant recounted: ‘They [i.e. WB and IMF] knew what was happening, they were the first to praise the achievements with [the local system] … but we couldn’t understand why they didn’t do anything when it was replaced [by France]… We did speak up but didn’t get any support’.
 Another claimed the decision lay: ‘…within political factors. … It was France who brought it and required us to hold onto it.
 So they [officials], no longer wanted to hear anything about [the local system] … It’s that [political] pressure that made our officials [at TAD] put themselves behind [the French system] unconditionally … Everything that France says is a must’.
 A senior official reflected: ‘they are not doing it out of charity… the region is an important stake [for France] … economically and politically’.